netlify/gotrue-js/README.md

 ### Invite a user

 To invite a user using the admin token, do a `POST` request to `/invite` endpoint.
+It's not possible to set `user_metadata` or `app_metadata` until a user has been created.

 Example usage: